President's Colour Award: History

 With East India Company coming under the control of the English, the regiments in India started as carrying colours of the British Crown.
 Later, it became the President's Colours.

 India became a republic on 26 January 1950.
-One day earlier on 25 January, all 33 of the King's Colours which had been presented to the Royal Indian Army, Royal Indian Navy, Royal Indian Air Force and their respective commands were "laid up" at the Indian Military Academy, Dehradun.
+One day earlier on 25 January, all 33 of the King's Colours which had been presented to the Indian Army, Royal Indian Navy, Royal Indian Air Force and their respective commands were "laid up" at the Indian Military Academy, Dehradun.
 From, 26 January 1950 onwards, the use of the prefix 'Royal' was discontinued.
 Later, they became the colours of the President of Republic of India.

 On 27 February 1951, the Commander-in-Chief of the Indian Navy, Vice Admiral Sir Edward Parry, wrote to the defence minister Baldev Singh: "As you know that India became a Republic, Naval Custom was to parade the King's Colours ashore on the special ceremonial occasions.
 On and after 26 January 1950, however this practice was ceased and the ordinary Naval Ensign has been paraded instead.
 It would be a privilege of which the service would be extremely proud if the President of India would honour the Indian Navy by presenting to it a special flag which would be paraded on important occasions in the same manner as the King's Colours used to be."

-Following the British tradition of the Navy being the senior of the three branches Armed Forces, the Indian Navy was the first to presented with the President's Colours on 27 May 1951.
+Following the British tradition of the Navy being the senior of the three branches of the Indian Armed Forces, the Indian Navy was the first to presented with the President's Colours on 27 May 1951.
 In the years that followed, as the Navy grew in size and the function, President's Colours were presented to the Naval Commands and the Fleets.

 The President's Colours/Standard/Guidon is one of the greatest honours bestowed upon in recognition of exceptional service rendered by it to the nation, both during war and peace.